celer/hopjs/README.md

 ## Models

-Models can be defined which will enable both validation of inputs but re-use of documenation and type conversion.
+Models can be defined which will enable both validation of inputs but re-use of documentation and type conversion.

 ```javascript
 	Hop.defineModel("User",function(user){